Research Fellowship Awards

 HRS expects Fellowship recipients to use this award to promote their long-term goals in the field.
 Applicants must devote at least 80 percent of their effort to research or activities directly related to the proposed research.

-At the time of award activation, the candidate cannot have completed more than three years cumulative of post-medical school or post-graduate school (whichever degree is applicable) research experience.
+At the time of award activation, the candidate cannot have completed three or more years cumulative of post-medical school or post-graduate school (whichever degree is applicable) research experience.

 If you have any questions, please contact Isabelle Le Blanc at firstname.lastname@example.org.